yannickferenczi/satisfaction-survey/README.md

 ## Credits

 ### Content
-- Google sheets has been as a data base.
-- Google drive api has been used to link the script to the data base.
-- [Mockaroo](https://www.mockaroo.com/) has been used to generate data to fullfil the survey as random customers.
+- [Real Python](https://realpython.com/documenting-python-code/) has been used to document the code
--

 ---
 ## Acknowledgements